How Mastermind Groups Work

 This mastermind group had developed a culture of taking to the road each summer in motor camping caravans.

-They spent their camping trips competing in tree chopping and climbing contests.
-This allowed what Edison called “Nature’s Laboratory” to inspire them to new ideas.
-They would also sit around the campfire discussing their various scientific and business ventures and debating the pressing issues.
+They spent their camping trips competing in tree-chopping and climbing contests.
+This allowed what Edison called “Nature’s Laboratory” to inspire them with new ideas.
+They would also sit around the campfire discussing their various scientific and business ventures and debating pressing issues.

 They called themselves “The Vagabonds.”